 Infections in the mother, such as tooth decay and gum disease, can also pose a risk to your baby’s health.

 In fact, studies have shown a link between gum disease and premature births or underweight babies.
-More research is required to confirm the link, but it is thought gum disease leads to an increase in oral fluids which may induce an early labor.
+More research is required to confirm the link, but it is thought gum disease leads to an increase in oral fluids which may induce early labor.

 Oral health problems that develop during pregnancy